AlinNast/AIModel/README.md

  ## 2 Tensors

 As discovered before Tensors are mutidimensional arrays, Becouse of this, they can represent different things (to be learned).
 In example, you need a black and white picture?
 2 dimensianal matix for the pixels.
 Need a color picture? a 3d matix, add a dimension for the color.
+Have a bunch of them? another dimension for the batch, is it a movie? add another dimension for the frame and time. you get it, it may work with everything: speach, picture, music, animations.
+All thanks to videogames and graphic cards if you ask me.

 Certain mathematical operation are possible with tensors,they have to follow certain rules, here i can summarize: